Empower Your Practice

 • Pros: Simple and well-reviewed, reminders included, booking page provided.

-• Cons: No clinical notes, no GDPR-specific tools, limited integrations.
+• Cons: No clinical notes, no HIPAA-specific tools, limited integrations.

 1. SetTime is a free scheduling tool designed primarily for independent mobile therapists and small service businesses.
 It covers basic appointment scheduling, client notifications, and a simple calendar view.